Site logo

 • Colors: The defining feature of Buckskin horses is their coat color, which ranges from a light cream to a rich gold.
 Their mane and tail are often a darker shade.

-• Uses: Buckskin horses are prized for their versatility and are used in a variety of disciplines.
-These include western pleasure, endurance riding, dressage, and jumping.
+• Uses: Buckskin horses are prized for their versatility and are used in various disciplines.
+These include Western pleasure, endurance riding, dressage, and jumping.
 They are also popular as trail and working ranch horses.

 • Trainability: Buckskins are generally easy to train.